oseji/oseji/README.md

 # Hi there 👋, I'm Ose

 Your new fav frontend dev here! ✨
-I spend my days crafting websites that actually slap, we're talking responsive, interactive, and straight-up gorgeous. self-taught and proud, powered by coffee and pure determination 💻 currently vibing with:
+I spend my days crafting websites that actually slap, we're talking responsive, interactive, and straight-up gorgeous.
+I'm self-taught and proud, powered by coffee and pure determination 💻 currently vibing with:

 React (my beloved)